 - Sign cheques for the PTA with one other Committee Member

-- Meet with the Mrs Wardle and the Treasurer to agree PTA financial commitments for the year
+- Meet with Mrs Robinson (Bursar) and the Treasurer to agree PTA financial commitments for the year

 The Vice Chair supports the Chair in all of the above and deputises for the Chair when necessary.

 - Chair any meetings that the Chair is unable to attend